 Diploma in Art Law

-The course is designed for practising and academic lawyers wishing to further their knowledge of the law relating to art and antiquities transactions.
+This is a distance learning course is designed for practising and academic lawyers wishing to further their knowledge of the law relating to art and antiquities transactions.

 Aims of the Course